Tanquetazo: Putsch

 In the meantime, General Prats visited all the nearby military regiments around Santiago to secure their support against the coup.
 The General encountered some resistance from the officers at the Junior Officers' Academy, who claimed that they did not want to fire against fellow soldiers.
 Prats insisted that the insurrection against the constitutional government had to be put down, and as Army Commander-in-chief, he ordered them to the streets.
 After a brief moment of indecision, they chose to support him, and soon after 10:30 AM, combat-ready units from the Academy joined the fight against the rebels.

 Driving toward La Moneda, General Prats thought about the likely effects of these actions on other military units, who might be participating or, at least, waiting to act until they had seen the initial results.
 Prats decided to use all the resources available to crush the rebellion before noon.

 Near the presidential palace, General Prats left his car carrying a Thompson submachine gun.
 A large number of people had already congregated nearby, watching the movement of troops.
-Colonel Julio Canessa arrived with forces from the Junior Officers' Academy, and General Prats ordered pieces of heavy artillery be deployed along the principal Avenue.
+Colonel Julio Canessa arrived with forces from the Junior Officers' Academy, and Prats ordered pieces of heavy artillery be deployed along the principal Avenue.
 He took what he subsequently called "a calculated risk" by speaking directly to the mutinous soldiers in an effort to convince them to give up their fight.
 Prats sought to prevent a long confrontation and unnecessary military and civilian casualties.
 According to his later account: "I then decided to advance in the company of Lieutenant Colonel Osvaldo Hernández, Captain Roger Vergara, and First Sergeant Omar Vergara.
 Extremely moved, Villaroel, the Military Chaplain, gave us the last absolution."

 At 11:10 AM, the four soldiers walked along Alameda Avenue carrying assault weapons.
 When they reached the palace, they were within steps of Tank E-2814.
 The commander of the tank trained his machine gun on the group but did not fire.
 Prats ordered him to come down, identify himself, obey his orders, and surrender to the soldiers of the Junior Officers' School.
 According to the account of a journalist watching the events nearby, "the soldier came down, stood at attention before the general, and saluted.
 That tank would not again fire against the Ministry of Defense or La Moneda on that morning."
 Prats successively repeated these orders to the men in other tanks and combat vehicles located south of the Palace.
 When a soldier shouted from a tank: "I will not surrender, General!", while pointing his machine gun at Prats's group, Major Osvaldo Zabala approached him from behind and put a gun to his temple, disarming him and bringing the tense standoff to an end.